hans-chrstn/nixos-config-template/README.md

 Ensure you have Nix installed with flakes enabled.

-### Onboarding a New Machine
+### Creating a New Machine

-To add a new computer to your configuration (whether it's NixOS, macOS, or WSL):
+To add a new machine to your configuration (whether it's NixOS, macOS, or WSL):

 1. Run the `new-machine` script from the flake's root directory.
 The script will guide you through selecting the system type and architecture.